-The dust has still barely settled on the 2017/18 season but already it is time to look ahead to the coming season.
-Some supporters will return to find their teams looking vastly different; it has been a summer of new rugby club badges in the English Premiership and PRO14.
+The dust has still barely settled on the 2017/18 season but already, it is time to look ahead to the forthcoming season.
+Some supporters will return to find their teams looking vastly different; it has been a summer where new ‘rugby club badges’ in the English Premiership and Guinness PRO14 have arrived – with mixed opinion.

 What a bear has to do with Bristol is still mostly unexplained, but the commercial logic is sound.
 The team has strong competition with two football teams also in the city, so a strong brand that can attract the next generation of supporters is crucial.